-I write on the themes of sex, ethics and queerness – and I particularly adore thinking/writing about Mistresses/ the ‘other’ woman.
+I write on the themes of sex, ethics and queerness – and I particularly enjoy thinking/writing about Mistresses/ the ‘other’ woman.

 I’m always looking to uncover unexpected aspects of my story as a queer (specifically bisexual) woman living in world where philosophy and ethics are not written/made for me and my desire.
-I always take a personal approach with my writing since I believe this is an effective way into the collective.
-Telling our controversial stories (the ones power would rather we kept quiet) forms the foundation of revolution.
+I always take a personal approach with my writing since – telling our controversial stories (the ones power would rather we kept quiet) forms the foundation of revolution.
 Never be silenced!